Xike railway station

 Xike (汐科) is a railway station in New Taipei, Taiwan served by Taiwan Railways.
-Located near Xizhi's technology park, it experiences heavy traffic during the morning and early evening rush hours.
+Located near Xizhi's science and technology park, it experiences heavy traffic during the morning and early evening rush hours.

 Construction

 Construction started in June 2005 and finished on schedule in December 2007.
-During planning the names South Xizhi Station (南汐止站) and Xizhi Technology Park (汐科園區站) were mooted, but eventually the name Xike Station (汐科站) was chosen.
+During planning the names South Xizhi Station (南汐止站) and Xike Park Station (汐科園區站) were mooted, but eventually the name Xike Station (汐科站) was chosen.

 Usage

 Media reports have highlighted Xike Station as part of the "MRT-ization" plan for Taiwan's urban railways, offering convenient transport for commuters, spurring new residential construction, and raising property prices in the vicinity of the station.

 This station only stops Local Trains.

 Future expansion

 The planned Minsheng–Xizhi line of the Taipei Metro (MRT) system would see Xike Station transformed into a TRA and MRT interchange station.